Animadness/AnimadnessAPI/public/wordpress/wp-content/plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 == Description ==

 **This plugin automatically publishes posts from your blog to your Social Network accounts** such as Facebook, Twitter, Google+(Google Plus), Blogger, Tumblr, Flickr, LiveJournal, Flipboard, Instagram, Telegram, DreamWidth, Delicious, Diigo, Instapaper, Stumbleupon, LinkedIn, ok.ru, Pinterest, Plurk, VKontakte(VK.com), YouTube, App.net, Scoop.It, Wordpress, XING etc. The whole process is completely automated.
 Just write a new post and either entire post or it's nicely formatted announcement with backlink will be published to all your configured social networks.
 You can reach the most audience and tell all your friends, readers and followers about your new post.
 Plugin works with profiles, business pages, community pages, groups, etc. Messages are 100% customizable and adopted for each network requirements.

-**NEW Beta version available http://nxs.fyi/beta3710** Much better and easier Facebook and LinkedIn Configuration.
-Please try it and let us know.

-= 3.7.10.Beta [01/11/2017] =

-* New - [LinkedIn] Support for LinkedIn API v2.
-Ability to post to Company Pages.
-(Yes!
-It's now a part of LinkedIn's built-in free API.)
-* New - [LinkedIn] [PRO ONLY] Support "Pulse" Posts
-* New/Improvement - [Facebook] Complete overhaul of the Facebook configuration.
-* New/Improvement - [LinkedIn] Complete overhaul of the Facebook configuration.

 **ALL NEW SNAP for Wordpress Version 4 is coming soon...**